Uju04/Interface-class/README.md

 Array is a homogenous collect of elements in a specific datatype CRUD-create remove update delete

- - Algorithm is unambigious step in solving problems
+ - Algorithm is unambigious step by solving problems